RudolfCardinal/pdn_project_allocation/README.rst

 - Supervisors can also express preferences.
 The overall balance between "student satisfaction" and "supervisor satisfaction" is set by a parameter.

-- Some student/project combinations can be marked as ineligible (e.g. student doesn't have the necessary background, no matter how much they might want the project).
+- Some student/project combinations can be marked as ineligible (e.g. a student might not have the necessary background, no matter how much they want the project).

 Explanation of how this program works